 You know the bones have had it when they crumble when pressed with a spoon.
 At that point it’s time to toss them.
 You can make broth once, cool and freeze the bones for later use.
 Simply toss the frozen bones in your crockpot, cover with clean water and start again.

 I know this probably goes without saying but please get your hands on really high quality bones.
 Research some local butcher shops or farmers markets.
 Ask questions.
-My favorite neighborhood spot is McCalls in Los Feliz.
+My favorite neighborhood spot in Los Angeles is McCalls in Los Feliz.
 I buy several pounds of their marrow bones and cartilage bones each month for our broth.

 The key to a supportive broth is to SIMMER it the entire time.
 You don’t want to bring the broth to a rolling boil.
 It’s fine for chicken soup but for authentic bone broth use the simmer setting, or lowest setting on your crockpot.
 On ours it’s the WARMING setting.
 Keeping the broth simmering on the lowest setting helps extract the most nutrients and gives your broth a beautiful golden color.
 Do not salt the broth until you are ready to serve it.
 I prefer to salt each serving on its own with a little miso or Celtic sea salt.